UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

-As these identifiers have meaning outside of the context of UTK and might be used by patrons in a search to find these materials, it is important that we continue to support a unique field for these values.Properties for ISBN values are established in DBpedia and the Standard Identifiers Scheme.
+As these identifiers have meaning outside of the context of UTK and might be used by patrons in a search to find these materials, it is important that we continue to support a unique field for these values.
+Properties for ISBN values are established in DBpedia and the Standard Identifiers Scheme.
 Because preference is given to core ontologies rather than library specific ones, we selected `dbo:issn`.